rberger/ruby-duplicity-wrapper/README.txt

 We want to backup host1 and host2 on host3.

 We could either:
+- run backups.rb on any host and use duplicity to back them up to S3
 - run backups.rb on both host1 and host2, and use duplicity to back them up to host3.
 - run backups.rb on host1, use rdiff-backup to keep a copy of host2 on